Rose Garden (album)

 Rose Garden is a multi-million selling, RIAA Platinum-certified studio album by country singer Lynn Anderson.
-It was released in late 1970 as the title song was climbing country and pop music charts around the world.
+Recorded at the Columbia Recording Studio in Nashville, Tennessee, it was released in late 1970 as the title song was climbing country and pop music charts around the world.
 The single went on to top the Country charts, where it stayed at the number 1 position for five weeks.
 It reached number 3 on the Billboard Hot 100 pop chart in early 1971 and hit number 1 in both Cash Box and Record World.
 It was an international top five pop hit in numerous countries.
 Anderson received a Grammy Award for Best Female Country Vocal Performance for the record.
 It would remain the biggest selling album by a female country artist for 27 years (1970-1997).